ILLIXR/illixr.github.io/index.md

 7. [Time warp](https://github.com/https://github.com/ILLIXR/visual_postprocessing)
 8. [Computational holography for adaptive multi-focal displays](https://github.com/ILLIXR/HOTlab)

+We plan on adding more components to ILLIXR (e.g., graphics and multiple versions for individual components), including a runtime to integrate all of the components into a full XR system.
+Our goal is not to create a commercial quality XR product for current hardware.
+Instead, the goal for ILLIXR is to advance computer architecture, systems, and hardware-software co-design research for XR by making available key state-of-the-art components of both modern and future XR applications.

-Many of these components were developed by domain experts and obtained from publicly available repositories.
+Many of the current components of ILLIXR were developed by domain experts and obtained from publicly available repositories.
 They were modified for one or more of the following reasons: fixing compilation, adding features, or removing extraneous code or dependencies.
-Each component not developed by us is available as a fork for proper attribution to its authors.
-Detailed descriptions of each component can be found in our paper (listed below under `Publications`).
+Each component not developed by us is available as a forked github repository for proper attribution to its authors.
+Detailed descriptions of each component, including performance and energy profiles, can be found in our [paper](http://rsim.cs.illinois.edu/Pubs/illixr.pdf).

-We plan on adding more components to ILLIXR in the future, including graphics.

 ## Publications

-We ask that you cite our following paper when you use ILLIXR for a publication.
-We would also really appreciate it if you send us a citation once your work has been published.
+We request that you cite our following paper when you use ILLIXR for a publication.
+We would also appreciate it if you send us a citation once your work has been published.

 - Muhammad Huzaifa, Rishi Desai, Xutao Jiang, Joseph Ravichandran, Finn Sinclair, Sarita V. Adve, [Exploring Extended Reality with XRBench: A New Playground for Architecture Research](http://rsim.cs.illinois.edu/Pubs/illixr.pdf).

 ## Setup

-There is no centralized setup for ILLIXR.
 Each component of ILLIXR is packaged as its own repository for modularity.
-Please refer to the setup instructions of each individual component listed on the [ILLIXR github](https://github.com/ILLIXR).
+Please refer to the setup instructions of each individual component listed on the [ILLIXR github](https://github.com/ILLIXR/ILLIXR).

 ## Acknowledgements

-ILLIXR was developed by several members of the [RSIM research group](http://rsim.cs.illinois.edu/) at the University of Illinois at Urbana-Champaign, including Sarita V. Adve, Rishi Desai, Muhammad Huzaifa, Xutao Jiang, Joseph Ravichandran, and Finn Sinclair.
+Muhammad Huzaifa led the development of ILLIXR in [Sarita Adve’s research group](http://rsim.cs.illinois.edu/) at the University of Illinois at Urbana-Champaign.
+Other major contributors include Rishi Desai, Xutao Jiang, Joseph Ravichandran, and Finn Sinclair.

+ILLIXR came together after many consultations with researchers and practitioners in many domains: audio, graphics, optics, robotics, signal processing, and extended reality systems.
+We are deeply grateful for all of these discussions and specifically to the following: Wei Cu, Vegard &#216;ye, Aleksandra Faust, Amit Jindal, Liang Gao, Matt Horsenell, Steve LaValle, Steve Lovegrove, Andrew Maimone, Martin Persson, Archontis Politis, Eric Shaffer, and Paris Smaragdis.

-ILLIXR would not have been possible without invaluable help from Steve LaValle, Matt Horsnell, Liang Gao, Andrew Maimone, Amit Jindal, Aleksandra Faust, Eric Shaffer, Steve Lovegrove, Wei Cu, Archontis Politis, Martin Persson, and Vegard &#216;ye.
-The development of ILLIXR was supported by the Applications Driving Architectures (ADA) Research Center, a JUMP Center co-sponsored by SRC and DARPA.
+The development of ILLIXR was supported by the Applications Driving Architectures (ADA) Research Center, a JUMP Center co-sponsored by SRC and DARPA, and the Center for Future Architectures Research (C-FAR), one of the six centers of STARnet, a Semiconductor Research Corporation program sponsored by MARCO and DARPA.
 The development of ILLIXR was also aided by generous hardware and software donations from ARM and NVIDIA.

 Wesley Darvin came up with the name for ILLIXR.
 Abdulrahman Mahmoud helped with the design of this website.

 ## Licensing Structure

 ILLIXR is available as open-source software under the [University of Illinois/NCSA Open Source License](https://github.com/ILLIXR/illixr.github.io/blob/master/LICENSE).
-As mentioned above, ILLIXR largely consists of components developed by domain experts and modified for the purposes of inclusion in ILLIXR (remember, we are computer architects, not algorithm developers!).
+As mentioned above, ILLIXR largely consists of components developed by domain experts and modified for the purposes of inclusion in ILLIXR.
 However, ILLIXR does contain software developed solely by us. **The NCSA license is limited to only this software**.
 The external libraries and softwares included in ILLIXR each have their own licenses and must be used according to those licenses:

 - [Open-VINS](https://github.com/rpng/open_vins) - [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.html)
 - [ElasticFusion](https://github.com/mp3guy/ElasticFusion) - [ElasticFusion license](https://github.com/mp3guy/ElasticFusion/blob/master/LICENSE.txt)